joefazz/react-native-web-starter/README.md

 I'm also toying with the idea of doing a starting point with React Native CLI instead of Expo however that will mean the UI for mobile will less predictiable than developing with Expo.

+If you have any ideas for a boilerplate then please create an issue or even better a pull request!
+I'm hoping to get this repo to be a big hub for getting started with React Native Web with tutorials etc.

 #### Tasks
 - Get jest working properly